Local History and Memories

 In 1956, a man fell out of a DC-3 and landed in the cemetery of Zion Baptist Church.
 This is something I’d heard about for so many years while attending elementary school.

-Debbie and I had searched the cemetery this afternoon for the longest time, looking for the marker, indicating the exact location of where Mr. Pruett died.
+Debbie and I had searched the cemetery this afternoon without success, looking for the marker, indicating the exact location of where Mr. Pruett died due to impact.

 I remember as a kid, being sick in the late 50’s and very early 60’s, visiting Dr. Edwards, who was my great-uncle (my grandmother’s brother.)